 A certification that the additional 9% LIHTCs will be sufficient to complete the project.

-d) Tribal Housing Set-Aside: The Division will set-aside 20% of 9% LIHTCs for one or more applications sponsored by federally recognized Tribal Governments or their Tribally Designated Housing Entities.
-Projects must be on tribal trust land or tribally owned land held in fee simple and serve Tribal populations. must identify an experienced partner, or consultant, that can demonstrate affordable housing tribal expertise and commit support If the Applicant/Co-Applicant does not have experience with projects serving Tribal populations, the Applicant/Co-Applicant must partner with an experienced consultant through the issuance of the Project’s 8609 and such evidence must be submitted with the application.
+d) Tribal Housing Set-Aside: The Division will set-aside 15% of 9% LIHTCs for one or more applications sponsored by federally recognized Tribal Governments or their Tribally Designated Housing Entities.
+Projects must be on tribal trust land or tribally owned land held in fee simple and serve Tribal populations.

 2.5 GEOGRAPHIC ACCOUNT ALLOCATIONS